US raises COVID risk level for travel to Germany, 8 other countries | DW | 31.08.2021

 The United States on Monday raised the travel risk alert for Germany, Switzerland, and several other European countries due to the high rate of COVID-19 in those counties.

-Switzerland, Estonia, North Macedonia, Azerbaijan, and Saint Lucia have been listed in the Level 4 category, meaning they are among the highest-risk destinations for travelers, according to the latest advisory from the US Centre for Disease Control (CDC).
+Switzerland, Estonia, North Macedonia, Azerbaijan, and Saint Lucia have been listed in the level 4 category, meaning they are among the highest-risk destinations for travelers, according to the latest advisory from the US Center for Disease Control (CDC).

 US territories Guam and Puerto Rico were also deemed high-risk.